gawill1234/interview_codes/README.md

 So shift of 2.
 Array of 1 2 3 4 5
 becomes  4 5 1 2 3

+2 methods.
+Transfer one array into another and in place.
 ```

 More coming